+The results of the specified and conducted independent evaluator tests confirm the TOE functionality as described.
 The TSF and the interfaces were found to behave as specified.

-The results of the developer tests, which have been repeated by the evaluator, matched the results the developer stated.
+The results of the developer tests, which have been repeated by the evaluator, matched the results the developer.